sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

         $formMapper->add('binaryContent', array(), array('type' => 'string'));
     }

-Once the form will be submitted, we retrieve the video metadata.
+Once the form is submitted, we retrieve the video metadata.
 The metadata is going to be used to store ``Media`` information :

 .. code-block:: php